Tutorial: Gate-based superconducting quantum computing: Controlling a Quantum System

 Although a qubit must interact with external systems to be controlled or read, the interaction must be turned on only when we need it.
 Any unwanted interaction makes the qubit lose its coherence and degrades the performance of gate operation.
 The problem is that interactions associated with qubits are not always controllable; even if we can control some of the interactions using a tunable coupler or flux bias, such control knobs always introduce additional noises.
 A refocusing technique\cite{sodickson1998} allows us to cancel the evolution caused by unwanted interactions by applying appropriate pulses that can effectively reverse the direction of evolution.
 In this context, such a pulsing technique is also called dynamical decoupling.\cite{souza, lidar}

 The simplest and most well-known refocusing scheme is the Hahn echo sequence [Fig.~\ref{fig:CPMG}(a)].\footnote{Although the majority of the literature, including this tutorial, calls the pulse sequence in Fig.~\ref{fig:CPMG}(a) the Hahn echo sequence, it was proposed by Carr and Purcell.\cite{carr1954} In Hahn's original paper, he applied pulses with the same rotation angle.\cite{hahn1950}} The Bloch spheres with circled numbers show how the qubit state evolves in repeated identical measurements.
 If the transition frequency of a qubit fluctuates for each measurement because of noise or unwanted interactions, then the qubit will lose its phase coherence [\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{3}}} in Fig.~\ref{fig:CPMG}(a)] (Sec.~\ref{sec:dephasing}).
 Here, the role of the $\pi$ pulse is to flip the population of the qubit, thus reversing the direction of evolution [\raisebox{.5pt}{\textcircled{\raisebox{-.9pt}{4}}} in Fig.~\ref{fig:CPMG}(a)].
 This makes the net area of the ``direction of evolution'' in Fig.~\ref{fig:CPMG}(a) zero, indicating that the unwanted evolution is canceled out.
 Thus, $T_2$ measured using this pulse sequence is usually much longer than that measured via the Ramsey fringes (Sec.~\ref{sec:Ramsey}).
-To distinguish the relaxation time constants obtained from the Ramsey fringes and Hahn echo sequence, notations such as $T_2^\textrm{Ramsey}$ and $T_2^\textrm{echo}$ are often used.\footnote{In the magnetic resonance literature, the notations $T_2^*$ and $T_2$ are used for $T_2^\textrm{Ramsey}$ and $T_2^\textrm{echo}$, respectively, for historical reasons.}
+To distinguish the relaxation time constants obtained from the Ramsey fringes and Hahn echo sequence, notations such as $T_2^*$ and $T_2^\textrm{echo}$ are often used.

 Now, we explain more precisely how the Hahn echo sequence works.
 The first thing we have to do is distinguish the state preparation from the actual refocusing operation.
 For this, we rewrite the Hahn echo sequence as